ingobeans/Auto-OWL-Watcher/readme.md

 Automatically watch Overwatch League youtube streams to generate Overwatch League Tokens in Overwatch.
 It checks every few minutes if OWL is streaming, if so it opens a hidden selenium browser logged in with chrome, to watch the stream.

+This branch logs the status and statistics to discord.
+If you instead want the newer version that hosts a localhost website with statistics, check out the main branch (https://github.com/ingobeans/Auto-OWL-Watcher)

 ## **-------------------  Setup instructions  -------------------**